-Adjustable Charts.
-The Java[TM] Applet chart scales are fully adjustable on the fly.
+Adjustable Charts: Chart scales are fully adjustable on the fly.
 For example, the chart can display one minute, one hour, one day, one week, one month or one year.

-Users can select channel 1, channel 2 or the difference of the two channels.
-Temperature and humidity can be charted across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+Temperature and humidity can be charted across the full span (-40 °C to 85 °C, and 0 % to 100 % RH) or within any narrow range (such as 20 °C to 30 °C).
+Barometric Pressure can be displayed in mbar (hectopascals hPa), millimeters of Mercury (mmHg), or inches of Mercury (inHg).